gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/_index.md

 Available weapons will entirely depend on your level and resurrection.
 As such, sword is available for starters, and you gain new weapons as you level up.

 The game also offers magic spells.
 For starters, there are no available spells.
 As you level up, you will gain more and more spells.
 - You need a certain amount of magic energy to be able to cast a spell.
 The amount of magic energy require is different for each spell.
+Magic energy is gained by killing enemies just as the case of the level.
 - Review the shortcuts list for the shortcut that brings the magic spells menu.